Greezxy/Assignment5-MachineLearning-in-Python/README.md

 ## Project Structure
 Assignment5-MachineLearning-in-Python/
 ├── Machine Learning in Python.ipynb             # Jupyter notebook with full ML workflow
 ├── environment-assignment5-python.yml           # Conda environment specification
+├── iris.csv                                     # Iris dataset used for training and evaluation
-├── README.md                 # Project overview and instructions
+└── README.md                                    # Project overview and setup instructions

 ## License
 This project is for educational use only and is part of a course assignment.